Translated from English by gtranslate.io

 You can download offline routing data in advance which we strongly recommend - or you'll be prompted to download them additionally while planning a route.

-Routing data are automatically updated.
+Routing data is automatically updated.
 You can set the update interval from 4 days to 2 months:

 Besides the LoRouter or BRouter profiles embedded directly in Locus, it is also possible to use profiles provided by the BRouter developer or by other users as the .BRF files: